 13 Brix Cider Bistro

 13˚ Brix Cider Bistro serves their Forbidden Fruit Hard Ciders, which are lovingly created with locally- and nationally-sourced fruits, and produced and bottled here in Palisade.
 They also serve Varaison Vineyards European-style wines.
 Their limited menu combines European bistro fare pairing locally-grown produce with imported old world ingredients.
-(Their bread dough is flown in from Lyon, France!)
-Period photography of Palisade is proudly displayed throughout the restaurant, which began as a Chevrolet dealership in the 1920s.
 View website.

 357 Bar and Grill

 A great family-friendly place to have a burger and watch sports.
 Lots of TVs, a big U-shaped darkwood bar, booths, and tables.
 Good for BLTs, fries, and onion rings.
 Serving breakfast, lunch, and dinner daily.
 View website.

 Pêche is Palisade's newest restaurant, run by an impressive husband and wife duo.
 They have an assortment of foods, from flat breads, to gnocchi to pork cutlets, along with dessert worth fighting over.
 (The cocktails are delicious too!)
 Serving dinner Tuesday through Saturday 5-9pm, and Sunday Brunch 10am-2pm.
 View website.